-It seems that more and more architects are specifying Permeable Concrete (or pervious concrete) as a surface in landscape plans in order to comply with Council regulations – normally in tree protection zones (which we covered here).
-So we thought we’d give you a run-down of the permeable concrete we use as a base for our permeable paving, and why you can’t use it by itself for driveways.
+It seems that more and more architects are specifying Permeable Concrete (otherwise known as pervious concrete or porous concrete) as a surface in landscape plans in order to comply with Council regulations – normally in tree protection zones (which we covered here).
+So we thought we’d give you a run-down of the porous concrete we use as a base for our permeable paving, and why you can’t use it by itself for driveways.

 First up, any paving anywhere is only as good as its base.
 So the choice of base will ultimately determine the strength of the paving.
 We use a no-fines concrete base for our paving, as it is the most stable and strong option available.